rafaelmamorim/rafaelmamorim/README.md

 # 💫 About Me:
-Husband and father<br>IT Analyst at Federal University of Pampa (Rio Grande do Sul - Brazil)<br>Master of Science in Management.
+Husband and father<br>IT Analyst at Federal University of Pampa (Rio Grande do Sul - Brazil)<br>Teacher and Professor at Federal Institute of Education, Science and Technology of Rio Grande do Sul (IFSul)<br>Master of Science in Management.
 Specialist in IT Governance.
 Bachelor in Informatics<br>www.rafaelamorim.com.br

 ## 🌐 Socials: